PowerShell/PowerShell-RFC/Draft-Accepted/feedback_completer_auto_discovery.md

    - Such a key could be handy if a user wants to share the feedback/tab-completer configurations among multiple machines via a cloud drive.

 3. Do we really need a folder for each feedback provider?
-   For example, can we simply have the files `git.json` and `kubectl.json` under the `Feedbacks` folder, and the files `linux-command-not-found.json` and `winget-command-not-found.json` under the `_startup_` folder?
+   For example, can we simply have the files `git.json` and `kubectl.json` under the `feedbacks` folder, and the files `linux-command-not-found.json` and `winget-command-not-found.json` under the `_startup_` folder?
    - Since it's possible to have non-module feedback provider that comes with a DLL only, then the DLL might need to be deployed along with the configuration.
-     In that case, the tool that deploys the DLL will either copy the DLL directly to `Feedbacks`, or create a sub-folder named after the tool.
+     In that case, the tool that deploys the DLL will either copy the DLL directly to `feedbacks`, or create a sub-folder named after the tool.
 Having a folder for each feedback provider makes sense in that case.
    - We will need a folder for each tab-completer because the completion implementation may just be a script file that needs to be deployed along with the completer's configuration.